JacobShaver/design-projects-portfolio/docs/assignments/A02/index.md

 ![Alt text](Pin-C.png)
 (Figure 5)

 Here I used the force at BC and the equilibrium equations to help find the forces at CD and CE.
 I specifically had analyze the forces in the y direction first to determine CE.
 Otherwise I would have been left with two unknown forces at once as seen in Figure 5 with the sum of forces in the x direction.
 The force at CD ended up being so small that it was practically 0kN; however, that did not mean I could remove that element because it would still assist my truss if it were to have a different load type.
+At this joint I found that Force CE=-16.02kN and Force CD=0kN.

 After finding the reactions at these two joints I used my reasoning of symmetry that I considered at the start of this assignment.
 The load(P) on the right side of the truss was acting with the same magnitude as the load(P) on the left but in the opposite direction.
 This led me to make the logical conclusion that all of the member reactions would be acting with the same magnitudes as their counterparts, but with different directions.
 That is how I came up with the idea in figure 6.